Colin Ireland: Trial, convictions and imprisonment

 Ireland was charged with the murders of Collier and Spiteri and confessed to the other three while awaiting trial in prison.
 He told police that he had no vendetta against gay men, but picked on them because they were the easiest targets.
 Ireland pretended to be gay in order to lure his victims.
 He had robbed those he killed because he was unemployed at the time, and he needed funds to travel to and from London when hunting for victims.

 When his case came to the Old Bailey on 20 December 1993, Ireland admitted all charges and was given life sentences for each.
 The judge, Mr Justice Sachs, said he was "exceptionally frightening and dangerous", adding: "To take one human life is an outrage; to take five is carnage."
+On 6 December 1994, the Belfast Telegraph reported that Ireland had been questioned twice in Wakefield Prison relating to other unsolved murders of gay men, at which stage Ireland claimed that he would reveal the location of six further bodies, one per month.
+This does not seem to have occurred, though whether because Ireland was lying is uncertain.

 On 22 December 2006, Ireland was one of 35 life sentence prisoners whose names appeared on the Home Office's list of prisoners who had been issued with whole life tariffs and were unlikely ever to be released.

 Ireland's crimes received sensationalist coverage in the tabloid press.
-As well as the nickname "The Gay Slayer", he was headlined as "Jack The Gripper" by the News of the World.
+As well as the nickname "The Gay Slayer", and briefly "The Fairy Liquidiser" in Ireland and England, he was headlined as "Jack The Gripper" by the News of the World.